nole444/Animal-and-Insect-Identifier/README.md

 # Animal-and-Insect-Identifier
 This python app will allow users to upload an image of any animal or insect and the app will return the type of animal/insect and other details about the animal/insect.
+The app utilizes Gemini's AI API to gather information about the animal or insect uploaded by the user.